OpenNebula/docs/source/management_and_operations/vm_management/vm_backup.rst

 One-time Backups
 ================================================================================

-To peform a single backup you can simply run the following command for a particular VM.
+To perform a single backup you can simply run the following command for a particular VM.

 .. important:: Running VM will be powered off, backed up and resumed.